 If you did not take the time to discuss a repayment deadline, you shouldn’t threaten mafia involvement.
 Give your friend the benefit of the doubt that paying you back simply slipped his mind or that you had a different expectation about timing for the repayment.

 Use this opportunity to get on the same page and agree to a repayment schedule.
 Maybe you’ll get your repayment right then and there.

 If the overdue balance is more than your friend can handle at one time, she probably views the debt as insurmountable.
 Let her know that you are sympathetic to her situation, but you still expect to get your money back.
 Start to discuss a payment plan that works for both of you.
 Invite her to set it up and share it with you first.
 If she fails to do so, come up with your own schedule and let her know you’ll follow up every time payment is due.

 Let tech do the talking.

-Use apps like Chime, Square Cash, or Venmo to request the repayment amount.
+Use apps like Chime, Square Cash, or Venmo to request money transfers.
 Your friend will need to approve the request before you get paid, but it’s another good (and polite) reminder that you’re waiting for reimbursement.
 This method also makes getting paid easier so you can avoid the “check is in the mail … oh, it must have gotten lost” saga.

 Time the ask.